Background pattern

 • if you have developed antibodies against IgA immunoglobulins in your blood.

 • if you have hyperprolinemia type I or II (a genetic disorder that causes high levels of the amino acid proline in the blood).
-This is an extremely rare condition.
-Worldwide, only a few families with this disease are known.
+This is an extremely rare disorder.
+Only a few families with this disease are known worldwide.

 Warnings and precautions